3DInAction: Understanding Human Actions in 3D Point Clouds: 3DinAction pipeline

 In our temporal setting we are given a sequence of point clouds ${\cal S} = \{S^0, \ldots, S^T\}$ composed of point cloud frames $S^t = \{x_j^t \mid j = 1, \ldots, N^t\}$.
 Here the superscript $t$ is used to denote the index of the point cloud in the sequence.
 Instead of extracting a patch within a single frame, we allow patches to extend temporally, and denote them as \emph{t-patches}.

-\begin{definition} A t-patch $P_q$ is a set of points indexed by a query point $x_q^0$ and jointly moving in time defined by a pointwise mapping function between patches in consecutive frames.
-Mathematically, $P_q = \bigcup_{t=0}^{T} \Psi_q^t$ where $\Psi_q^0$ is the initial (static) patch and $\Psi_q^t = \Phi(\Psi_q^{t-1})$ is the patch at time step $t$ where $\Phi$ is a pointwise mapping function. \end{definition}
+\begin{definition} A t-patch $P_q$ is a sequence of point sets indexed by a query point $x_q^0$ and jointly moving in time defined by a pointwise mapping function between patches in consecutive frames.
+Mathematically, $P_q = \langle \Psi_q^t \rangle_{t=0}^{T}$ where $\Psi_q^0$ is the initial (static) patch and $\Psi_q^t = \Phi(\Psi_q^{t-1})$ is the patch at time $t$ where $\Phi$ is a pointwise mapping function. \end{definition}

 In practice, it is difficult to find a reliable mapping function $\Phi$.
 Therefore we propose a simplified formulation that, for a given query point $x_q^0$, first extracts a patch for the first frame $\Psi_q^0$ and then iteratively extracts corresponding patches for the next frames (iterating over time), by using the closest point in the next frame as the new query point.
 More formally, we specify $\overrightarrow{\Psi}_q^0 \triangleq \Psi_q^0$, $\overrightarrow{\Psi}_q^t = knn(x_q^{t-1}, S^{t})$ and $x_q^t=nn(x_q^{t-1}, S^{t})$ for $t=1,\ldots, T$.
 Here $knn$ is the $k$ nearest neighbor and $nn$ is nearest neighbor.
 Then, the simplified t-patch formulation is given by